 The lawsuit challenges provisions in the bill that impose restrictions on vote-by-mail drop boxes, the effective ban on organizations and volunteers from helping voters return their vote-by-mail ballots, and the requirements that force voters to request a vote-by-mail ballot more frequently and ban any non-poll worker from giving food or drink, including water, to voters waiting in line.

 SB 90 directly impacts third party voter registration organizations like the League of Women Voters and forces them to take certain steps that could discourage Floridians from registering to vote and, as a result, suppress voter turnout.

-Plaintiffs are represented by King, Blackwell, Zehnder & Wermuth, P.A. and Perkins Coie LLP.
+Plaintiffs are represented by King, Blackwell, Zehnder & Wermuth, P.A. and Elias Law Group LLP.

 For the most up to date documents and information pertaining to this case, please click here.

-*Update: On July 16, 2021 the League of United Latin American Citizens joined this case as an organizational plantiff alongside some additional individual plaintiffs.
+*Update: On July 16, 2021 the League of United Latin American Citizens joined this case as an organizational plaintiff alongside additional individual plaintiffs.
 On September 2, 2021 the Elias Law Group LLP replaced Perkins Coie LLP as counsel on this case.